J5/fedora-tagger/pre-staging-TODO.md

       blueprint all together).

       Nope -- I didn't have to ditch it, just change the mount path.
-- [ ] yumdb - so bodhi can slurp down the tags for mashing
+- [x] yumdb - so bodhi can slurp down the tags for mashing For this, hit /api/tag/dump
 - [ ] notification toggling
 - [ ] force _update from pkgdb and koji.
 Tagger needs to be made aware of new packages that get introduced.